Endometriosis: Symptoms, Diagnostic Techniques and Cure

 Less serious pathology forms make it difficult to conceive:

-- modifications of hormonal background necessary for pregnancy;
+- modifications of hormonal background necessary;

 - negative immune system effect, causing it to recognize embryos as a threat and attack it.